Travel tips for visiting Amsterdam: essential travel tips

 Patat met — fries with mayonnaise.
 Easily the most popular, this is fries just with mayonnaise.
 They don’t even have to say the mayo part — just “fries with” and that’s all the fry artist needs to know.

 Stroopwafels are another famous Dutch treat a superthin wafer sandwiched with caramel is the traditional stroopwafel but you can also find them dipped in chocolate, marshmallows and sprinkles.

-Bitterballen are plump rounds of deep-fried meatballs the equivalent of tapas and served with mustard and a biertje (beer).
+Bitterballen is plump rounds of deep-fried meatballs the equivalent of tapas and served with mustard and a biertje (beer).

-Kibbeling are deep-fried pieces of fish in batter that are served with garlic mayonnaise or tartar sauce – highly addictive.
+Kibbeling is deep-fried pieces of fish in batter that are served with garlic mayonnaise or tartar sauce – highly addictive.

 The street meat of Amsterdam is known as Frikandel.
 This skinless, deep-fried sausage combines chicken, pork, and beef and is eaten either on a roll or simply sliced and served with any of the sauces the vendor may have from Ketchup and onions to mayo.

 It wouldn’t be a trip to the Netherlands without trying some cheese or visiting any of the dozens of cheese museums dotted around the city.
 The Dutch have been making cheese for over 1600 years and after all that time they have become pretty good at it.
 You can get your fill of cheese in a day by simply walking into any cheese shop (trust me there are lots of them) and tasting your way through samples of some of the best Edam and Gouda cheese you have ever

 The difference between a Coffeeshop and a cafe